Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Persistence in the CTPAVD branching process

 \subsubsection{There exists an old individual with large offspring}

-The final ingredient to prove persistence is to show that there exists an `old' individual that survives until time $\approx t$ and has a sufficiently large offspring.
-Combined with the result in Lemma~\ref{lemma:oldsmalloff}, this implies that the birth-time of the individual with the largest offspring (i.e.\ $I_t^\cont$) cannot be `too large' compared to $O_t^\cont$.
+The next step is to show that there exists an `old' individual that survives until time $\approx t$ and has a sufficiently large offspring.
+Combined with Proposition~\ref{prop:Otpers} and Lemma~\ref{lemma:oldsmalloff}, this implies that the birth-time of the individual with the largest offspring (i.e.\ $I_t^\cont$) cannot be `too large' compared to $O_t^\cont$.
 We make this precise in the following result.